 The service enables callers to outline their concerns and the Cumbria Safeguarding Hub will give advice and if necessary undertake assessments of need.
-Cumbria Safeguarding Hub has issued a diagram setting out the process involved which is held at Appendix C.
+Appendix C provides a flow chart of actions to be taken by the school and other agencies where there are concerns about a child.